 Africa cannot continue to let the world ride on its back, the world is writing what they want, and often looking at all the mishaps; all the mistakes and for everything else that is not good about Africa this is a challenge that needs combined efforts to fight.

 The political will is there although it varies by country.
 I think in Uganda it is there but more importantly, we need the African Union to show the political will and it is this that tourism will be able to thrive on the continent.

 We still have the visa issue, Uganda had made some progress on e-visa, also African airlines can work together to offer the best flights and reduce the waiting time.

 What aggressive strategies do we need to market Uganda better?

-Idd Amin is one of the most talked about Ugandans, there are many films on Amin but is Uganda benefitting from the films?
-We have to find a way and write that it’s an era that was there and nobody will change that; let us capitalise on that and get the money.
+Idd Amin is one of the most talked-about Ugandans, there are many films on Amin but is Uganda benefitting from the films?
+We have to find a way and write that it’s an era that was there and nobody will change that; let us capitalize on that and get the money.